-When putting on the Quest 4D 3 GTX, it’s immediately apparent that this is a serious boot.
+When putting on the Salomon Quest 4D 3 GTX, it’s immediately apparent that this is a serious boot.
 The high collar and solid lacing system hold your foot and ankle snugly in place, but generous padding around the ankle and along the boot’s tongue make it very comfortable.
 It’s stiff enough that I wouldn’t recommend taking it for a long trek straight out the box, but with only a few short hikes under my belt before starting the Huemul Circuit, it had loosened up enough to be fitting like a glove.

 One of my few complaints with the old Quest 4D 2 was that the moderately thin construction underfoot would leave me with sore feet after long days on rocky trails when carrying a heavy pack.
-But after a strenuous 4-day trek in the 4D 3 in precisely that situation, I’m confident in saying the new boot does a better job isolating your feet from the ground.
+But after a strenuous four-day trek in the 4D 3 in precisely that situation, I’m confident in saying the newer hiking boot does a better job isolating your feet from the ground.
 It’s difficult to pinpoint the source of the improvement—the forefoot is a little more flexible than the old boot taking some of the sting out of each step, and the outsole’s rubber compound also has more “give”—but Salomon seems to have turned this old nitpick into a non-issue.

-Visually, the Quest 4D 3 and its predecessor are very similar when upright, but flip them over and you see that Salomon completely redesigned the outsole.
+Visually, the Salomon Quest 4D 3 and its predecessor are very similar when upright, but flip them over and you see that Salomon completely redesigned the outsole.
 The old wave-like look and stiff rubber compound has been replaced with better spacing to avoid caking up in mud, along with a softer Contagrip rubber.
-Having worn the older Quest 4D 2s extensively over the last few years, I didn’t have major complaints with the traction, but the new 3s do seem to have a little more bite on steep sections, and especially on wet surfaces (likely due to the more pliable rubber).
+Having worn the older Quest 4D 2s extensively over the last few years, I didn’t have major complaints with the traction, but the 3s do seem to have a little more bite on steep sections, and especially on wet surfaces (likely due to the more pliable rubber).
 The Huemul Circuit is about as demanding and varied as it gets, and I can’t remember one misstep across rock-covered glaciers, up steep passes with hairy and loose descents, and numerous creek crossings (at least the ones shallow enough to keep my boots on).
-And importantly with this new tread design, the lugs have not shown any signs of excessive wear.
+And importantly with this tread design, the lugs have not shown any signs of excessive wear.

 One of the main reasons to upgrade to the Quest over a lightweight hiking boot or shoe is its stable feel.
 The collar sits higher over the ankle than a standard mid-height boot like the Merrell Moab 2 or Keen Targhee III, but it’s the solid support that sets it apart.
 The semi-stiff structure does a great job holding your feet in place without feeling restrictive like a mountaineering boot, and time and again I was impressed with how easy it was to trust my footing when carrying a heavy load on loose, rocky ground.
-In short, the Quest may be overkill on a casual, short mileage weekend trip, but it was the ideal pairing for the technical terrain we were hiking in Patagonia.
+In short, the Quest may be overkill on a casual, short-mileage weekend trip, but it was the ideal pairing for the technical terrain we were hiking in Patagonia.

 The excellent lacing system, which has been a signature feature of the Quest line dating back to the original, plays a big role in its performance on rough trails.
 I especially appreciated the set of hooks at the bend in the ankle, which allowed me to lock in my heels on long climbs.
 Interestingly, Salomon did away with the two sets of locking hooks at the top of the boot (the openings are now a little wider so the laces don’t pop into place), but I haven’t experienced any issues with the laces slipping or loosening throughout very long days of hiking.

-I started my test of the Quest 4D 3 in the middle of winter in the Pacific Northwest, so I gave the Gore-Tex membrane a thorough workout right off the bat.
+I started my test of the Salomon Quest 4D 3 in the middle of winter in the Pacific Northwest, so I gave the Gore-Tex membrane a thorough workout right off the bat.
 The subsequent trip to Patagonia involved intermittent rain and more creek (and sometimes river) crossings than I could count, so I have a good grasp on the quality of the design.
 Outside of a fairly significant misstep when crossing a marshy section off trail, which allowed water over the top of the boot, my feet remained completely dry.

 I haven’t had the boots in hot weather yet—our Austral Summer backpacking trip was pretty mild overall—but I haven’t had any issues with breathability.
 From my experience backpacking in Utah with the old Quest 4D 2 and summer trips with a large number of Gore-Tex boots, I’m not expecting any miracles in the heat.
 Even a premium membrane won’t keep you totally cool, but with a pair of quality hiking socks and the Quest’s quick-drying upper material (my boots dried completely overnight after the marsh experience), I’d expect them to be a decent ventilator for a waterproof design.
 And in winter, the membrane has provided a nice boost in warmth, which has kept me comfortable while snowshoeing and hiking down into the mid 20s Fahrenheit.